leozide/leocad/trunk/docs/README.txt

 About LeoCAD
 ------------

-LeoCAD is a CAD program that allows people to build virtual models using bricks similar to those found in LEGO toys.
-It's available for free under the GNU Public License v2, and works on the Windows and Linux Operating Systems.
+LeoCAD is a CAD program for creating virtual LEGO models.
+It's available or free under the GNU Public License v2 and works on the Windows, Linux and Mac OSX Operating Systems.

 Installation
 ------------

-You can download the latest version of LeoCAD and its Pieces Library from the main website at http://www.leocad.org
+You can download the latest version of LeoCAD and its Parts Library from the main website at http://www.leocad.org

-It's recommended that you install the latest drivers for your video card, since LeoCAD can take advantage of hardware acceleration for rendering by using OpenGL.
+It's recommended that you install the latest drivers for your video card since LeoCAD uses OpenGL to take advantage of hardware acceleration for rendering.

 - LeoCAD for Windows:

   Download LeoCAD-0.80.0-7439.exe to your computer, double click on the icon to launch the installer and follow the intructions.

-- LeoCAD for Linux:
+- LeoCAD for Linux and FreeBSD:

+  Many distributions now include LeoCAD so check your package manager to see if it's already available and install from there.

-  You can either download the source from Subversion or use the i386 rpm binaries.
-If you decide to compile it yourself you will also need to download the Pieces Library separately, extract it to any directory of your choice and point the LEOCAD_LIB environment variable to it.
+  If you decide to compile it yourself you will also need to download the Parts Library separately and follow the installation instructions.
 More information is available at http://www.leocad.org

 - LeoCAD for Mac OSX: